Hemisphere-Project/HPlayer/README.md

 Installation from source
 -------------

-HPlayer is build on top of
+HPlayer is build on top of:
 	* OpenFrameworks 0.8.x ARMv6
 	* ofxOsc (now embedded with OF-0.8)
 	* ofxOMXPlayer from jvcleave